 Getting ample sunlight and having good quality soil is vital to having a healthy productive orchard.

-Sun is obviosuly a no brainer, but I'm asking you to get out there on a nice clear day and observe the path of the sun.
-Literally sketch it out.
+Sun is obviously a no-brainer, but I'm asking you to get out there on a nice clear day and observe the path of the sun.
+Get out there and sketch it out on a piece of paper.
 Where does it rise and where does it set?
-Not only does this help you beter understand the microclimate you are planting in, but it can help you better map out your orchard (my next tip).
+Not only does this help you better understand the microclimate you are planting in, but it can help you better map out your orchard (my next tip).
 Nearly all fruit trees typically planted in an orchard need more than 6 hours of sunlight per day, and I would push that number to 7 or 8 hours living in Wisconsin.
-Be wary of those tall trees that cast shade in the mid afternoon, place a stake in the ground where you think you might like to plant and be sure it gets sunlight throughout the day.
+Be wary of those tall trees that cast shade in the mid-afternoon, place a stake in the ground where you think you might like to plant and be sure it gets sunlight throughout the day.

-We clear cut our future orchard spot because of all the Buckthorn and dead Ash trees.
+We clear-cut our future orchard spot because of all the Buckthorn and dead Ash trees.
 Thanks to the Buckthorn removal process we also had to chip all the dead Ash and cut Buckthorn to then spread over the area at least 2" deep and top it all off with a 4" layer of straw.
-Not only does this supress a potential crop of Buckthorn berries from sprouting, but it is a huge bonus to the health of the soil.
-Here in southeastern Wisconsin we have tons of clay soil, which is wonderful in terms of nutrients, but not so great in terms of texture.
-By adding lots of organic matter like wood mulch, straw, and dead leaves, the soil will become more hummusy helping its growing potential.
+Not only does this suppress a potential crop of Buckthorn berries from sprouting, but it is a huge bonus to the health of the soil.
+Here in southeastern Wisconsin, we have tons of clay soil, which is wonderful in terms of nutrients, but not so great in terms of texture.
+By adding lots of organic matter like wood mulch, straw, and dead leaves, the soil will build more hummus, helping its growth potential.

 Not sure what kind of soil you have in the perfect sunny spot you picked out?
 Dig a hole!
 Analyze the layers and get a feel for what you have.
 Another wonderful resource is the web soil map.
 You can use the interactive map to find out what kind of soil has been surveyed in your area.
 The truth is that adding a layer of mulch and straw around where you plan to plant will only help, not hurt.